OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

 In order to win benefits due to diabetes, the disease must impact another under body system.
-For example, if a person has had an amputation due to diabetes, then the SSA will look at the case under listing 1.00, instead of the diabetes listing.
+For example, if a person has had an amputation due to diabetes, then the SSA will look at the case under listing 1.00.

 The SSR lists the following body systems that can be affected by diabetes and points the SSA judge to other medical conditions as follows:

 - Amputation under the musculoskeletal system (1.00).